Itzamar Peña Ramírez: Early years and studies

 Itzamar Peña was born on February 10, 1974, in Humacao, Puerto Rico to Angel Peña Rosa and Rosalia Ramírez.
 Her father was Mayor of Las Piedras from 1989 until she succeeded him in 2004.

 Peña obtained her bachelor's degree in Social Work from the University of Puerto Rico at Humacao, and her Juris Doctor from the University of Puerto Rico School of Law in Río Piedras.

 Political career

 Mayor of Las Piedras: 2005–2009

 In 2004, she started her campaign for Mayor of Las Piedras.
 She won the party primaries in 2003 with 54.7% of the votes.
 The next year, she won the general elections becoming the only female Mayor elected in 2004.

 Senator: 2009–2021

 In 2008, Peña won a slot for Senator at the PNP primaries and eventually was elected at the general elections.
 She has presided the Commissions of Municipal Affairs and Civil Jury.
 She was vice-president of the Commissions of Public Safety and Judicial Affairs, as well as other positions.

+Other appointments

+On January 13, 2026 Itzamar Peña Ramírez was appointed Family Affairs Attorney by governor Jenniffer González.